codeequity/codeEquity/docs/part-ceKeyConcepts.md

 ### PEQ Issues

-A CodeEquity Project will normally be planned and tracked with a collection of *issues* managed with project management software, such as GitHub project boards.
+A CodeEquity Project will normally be planned and tracked with a collection of *issues* managed with project management software, such as GitHub repositories and project boards.
 Common issues involve planned features, feature requests, bug reports, and operational tasks.

 A PEQ issue is any issue that has a PEQ value attached to it.
 For example, the *BookShare frontend*